Casraw/digibyte-ckpool/README.md

 3. Merge both configurations (DigiByte Core & ckpool) via environment variables from `docker-compose.yml`.
 4. Provide a persistent volume to store the DigiByte blockchain data.

+**Note on Storage:**
+- The DigiByte blockchain is **approximately 35.5 GB** in size (this can grow over time).
+- The Docker image built by this repository is roughly **886.98 MB** in size.
+These numbers may vary depending on your configuration and future blockchain growth.

 ---

 ## Table of Contents